 How much to take

-The recommended dosage of PONSTAN is 2 capsules (500 mg) three times daily with meals.
+The usual dose of PONSTAN is 2 capsules (500 mg) three times daily with meals.

 Take PONSTAN exactly as your doctor has prescribed.